 6. English medium schools (Success Schools):

-It is discussed and proposed for separate schools for English medium rather than running parallel sections of Telugu and English in the same schools.
+It is discussed and proposed for separate schools for the English medium rather than running parallel sections of Telugu and English in the same schools.
 Certain High Schools in the Mandal may be specifically declared as English medium High Schools.
-The teachers qualified i.e. with English medium education may be posted for effective transaction of syllabus in English medium.
+The teachers qualified i.e. with English medium education may be posted for effective transactions of the syllabus in English medium.

 Telangana UP Schools, Single Teacher PSs will merge with nearby schools, Major Academic issues related school education, Single teacher primary schools, structure of Telangana schools, UP Schools may be merged, Low strength High Schools, Half day schools, Remedial program, English medium Success Schools, Telangana School Academic Calendar 2015-2016, Telangana Schools New Structure.